Senate Bill 10 (Beall)

 Mental health services: youth.

-Summary: This bill would require the commission, contingent on appropriation, to administer an Integrated Youth Mental Health Program for purposes of establishing local centers to provide integrated youth mental health services, as specified.
+This bill would require the commission, contingent on appropriation, to administer an Integrated Youth Mental Health Program for purposes of establishing local centers to provide integrated youth mental health services, as specified.
 The bill would authorize the commission to establish the core components of the program, subject to specified criteria, and would require the commission to develop the selection criteria and process for awarding funding to local entities for these purposes.
 The bill would authorize the commission to implement these provisions by means of an informational letter, bulletins, or similar instructions.

 Assembly Bill 46 (Carrillo)

 Individuals with mental illness: change of term.

 Senate Bill 66 (Atkins)

 Medi-Cal: federally qualified health center and rural health clinic services.

 Right now, California is one of only a handful of states that does not allow health centers to provide and bill for mental and physical health visits on the same day.
 This bill would authorize reimbursement for a maximum of 2 visits taking place on the same day at a single location if after the first visit the patient suffers illness or injury requiring additional diagnosis or treatment, or if the patient has a medical visit and a mental health visit.

 Senate Bill 582 (Beall)

 Youth mental health and substance use disorder services.

-Summary: Would require the Mental Health Services Oversight and Accountability Commission, when making grant funds available on and after July 1, 2021, to allocate at least 1/2 of those funds to local educational agency and mental health partnerships, as specified.
+Would require the Mental Health Services Oversight and Accountability Commission, when making grant funds available on and after July 1, 2021, to allocate at least 1/2 of those funds to local educational agencies and mental health partnerships, as specified.
 The bill would require this funding to be made available to support prevention, early intervention, and direct services, as determined by the commission.
 The bill would require the commission, in consultation with the Superintendent of Public Instruction, to consider specified criteria when determining grant recipients.

-Assembly Bill 512 (Ting)
+Senate Bill 512 (Ting)

 Medi-Cal: specialty mental health services.

-Assembly Bill 713 (Mullin)
+Senate Bill 713 (Mullin)

 Early Psychosis Intervention Plus (EPI Plus) Program.

-Current law requires the commission to adopt regulations to implement these provisions, but provide that the adoption of those regulations and the implementation of the grant program are contingent upon the deposit into the fund of at least $500,000 in nonstate funds for those purposes.
-This bill would delete the prohibition on General Fund moneys being appropriated for purposes of those provisions and would delete the requirement that the minimum $500,000 deposit be from nonstate funds.
+Current law requires the commission to adopt regulations to implement these provisions but provides that the adoption of those regulations and the implementation of the grant program are contingent upon the deposit into the fund of at least $500,000 in nonstate funds for those purposes.
+This bill would delete the prohibition on General Fund money being appropriated for purposes of those provisions and would delete the requirement that the minimum $500,000 deposit be from nonstate funds.

-Assembly Bill 1352 (Waldron)
+Senate Bill 1352 (Waldron)

 Community mental health services: mental health boards.

-Current law generally requires each community mental health service to have a mental health board consisting of 10 to 15 members who are appointed by the governing body, and encourages counties to appoint individuals who have experience with and knowledge of the mental health system.
+Current law generally requires each community mental health service to have a mental health board consisting of 10 to 15 members who are appointed by the governing body and encourages counties to appoint individuals who have experience with and knowledge of the mental health system.
 This bill would require a mental health board to report directly to the governing body, and to have the authority to act, review, and report independently from the county mental health department or county behavioral health department, as applicable.

-Assembly Bill 1443 (Maienschein)
+Senate Bill 1443 (Maienschein)